 This will be followed by a breast examination, where the doctor or nurse will check both your breasts.
 The examination involves looking at and feeling both breasts when you are sitting and when you are lying down.
 As part of the examination, it’s usual to examine the lymph nodes (glands) under your arm.

 You may then need to have further tests.
 These will usually include one or more of the following:

 Not everyone will have an FNA or core biopsy.
 It depends on your symptoms or the findings from your mammogram and/or ultrasound scan.

 For details of what these tests involve and getting your results, read our information about mammograms and other tests.

-View our slideshow explaining what happens at a breast clinic:
+View our PDF explaining what happens at a breast clinic: